An Overview of Calcium and Breastfeeding

 The recommended Adequate Intake (AI) of calcium for breastfeeding women is 1000 mg per day (or 1300 mg per day, for women 18 years or younger).
 This is exactly the same amount recommended for all other people (including pregnant women) of the same age.
 Many women easily get enough calcium through a healthy and well-rounded diet.
 However, many women will need to take calcium supplements, especially if they do not consume much dairy.

-prenatal vitamins or multivitamins do not contain much calcium.
+Keep in mind that prenatal vitamins or multivitamins do not contain much calcium.
 Calcium is a bulky mineral, and adding a large dose of calcium to a prenatal vitamin would make the tablets too large to swallow.